kadena-io/chainweb-node/README.md

 If you have additions or comments, please submit a pull request or raise an issue - the GitHub project can be found [here](https://github.com/kadena-io/kadena-docs)

+## Node Update Process

+1. Create a new binary that is set to go active at a specific block height
+2. Validate the binary through unit and integration tests.
+3. Run the binary through a mainnet replay for complete validation.
+5. Release the binary to node runners.
+6. Node runners choose to adopt and install the new binary.
+7. Once 51% of the node operators have migrated, the upgrade is in effect.

 ## Installing Chainweb

 Minimal recommended hardware requirements for nodes are: